Are you Headstrong?

 The mind and body are inextricably linked, so look after both for good health.
 If you have any concerns about your mind or body, speak to your GP or a healthcare professional.

-#Headstrong is our new initiative, developed in conjunction with Richie Norton, Founder of the Strength Temple, to encourage people to work on their mental fitness in the same way they would their physical fitness.
+#Headstrong is an initiative we developed in conjunction with Richie Norton, Founder of the Strength Temple, to encourage people to work on their mental fitness in the same way they would their physical fitness.
 Visit the campaign site to found out more about this ‘one health’ approach and access a series of bespoke exercise, created by Richie, that use a combination of breathwork and movements to nourish your mental wellbeing and optimise your physical performance.

 Mind-body link – King’s College London